top of page

 Can you Build Rapunzel's Tower?

 We Read Rapunzel by Bethan Woollvin.
 Then, I challenged the students to build a tower for Rapunzel.
 I just pulled out our Legos bin and the students had so much fun building different towers for Rapunzel.
 We talked about stability and that taller is not always better.
-It does not need to be complicated and you do not need buy additional materials, than what you already have in your classroom to do a meaningful STEM activity.
+It does not need to be complicated and you do not need buy additional materials, simply use what you already have in your classroom to do a meaningful STEM activity.

-Can You Make a Gingerbread Cookie Play dough Center?
+Can You Make a Gingerbread Cookie Play Dough Center?

-Your Students will love this play dough center.
+Your students will love this play dough center.
 We read The Gingerbread Man and The Gingerbread Girl

 In the party trays, I included brown play dough, (Michaels usually has brown play dough in November/December.)
 I included goggle eyes, cookie cutters, buttons, gems, mini erasers and puff balls.
 I found everything except the play dough at the Dollar Tree.

-Can you build a gingerbread house?
+Can you build a Gingerbread House?

 For the gingerbread houses center, I got Gingerbread erasers for the Target Dollar Spot and Legos.